 The NOAA Marine Debris Program offers several nationwide, competitive funding opportunities for marine debris projects.
 These include: marine debris removal grants; prevention through education and outreach grants; and research grants.
 Learn more about these opportunities.

-The NOAA Marine Debris Program works with partners in Puerto Rico and the U.S. Virgin Islands on marine debris projects to prevent negative impacts to wildlife and coastal communities.
+The NOAA Marine Debris Program is working with partners in Puerto Rico and the U.S. Virgin Islands on marine debris projects to prevent negative impacts to wildlife and coastal communities.
 These projects, led by our Caribbean partners, include prevention strategies and action plans, education and outreach, and removal and research efforts.

 Reports and Materials